ealebed/token-injector/README.md

 - `AWS_ROLE_SESSION_NAME` - the name applied to this assume-role session

 ## `token-injector-webhook` Mutation Flow
-The `token-injector-webhook` is a Kubernetes mutating admission webhook that mutates any k8s Pod running under [**specially annotated Kubernetes Service Account**](./cmd/token-injector-webhook/README.md) and labeled with
+The `token-injector-webhook` is a Kubernetes mutating admission webhook that mutates any k8s Pod running under [**specifically annotated Kubernetes Service Account**](./cmd/token-injector-webhook/README.md) and labeled with
 ```yaml
 admission.token-injector/enabled: "true"
 ```